- Rehab El Sadek | Stay-in-Place Residency | May 8 – 22, 2020

 My new body of sculptures would incorporate fiber-based materials that allude to exotic animal commodities, be it feather, fur, leather, or ivory.
 This work would begin during my residency at MASS MoCA in winter 2020, during which I will be in the fiber studios to weave tapestries that will be applied as upholstery onto furniture-based wooden forms.
 I plan to continue this work while at Good Hart.

-In residence: August 21 – September 4
+Stay-in-place residency: August 21 – September 4

 Céline Browning is an artist, art writer and educator currently based in Michigan and Ohio.
 She was born and raised in Chicago to a family of new media artists and activists whose work addresses a range of topics connected with social justice.
 Open engagement with social and political issues is a consistent part of her approach to creating meaningful works of art, and her studio work is specifically engaged in an active exploration of power dynamics in American culture.
 Many of her recent projects are moored in a sense of local history, using objects and symbols as portraits of communities.